 The Kentucky probation system affords those convicted of a crime with the opportunity to avoid serving long sentences.
 However, those on probation often do not understand every term and requirement of their probation.
-Consequently, persons on parole may violate these terms without intending to do so.
+Consequently, persons on probation may violate these terms without intending to do so.
 Moreover, seemingly minor mistakes may trigger the revocation process.

 PUT OUR EXPERIENCE TO WORK FOR YOU